Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 Increased blood flow

-Vibration therapy, which is part of percussion in massage can improve circulation.
+Vibration therapy, which is part of percussion-based massage, can improve circulation.
 This helps reduce tension and stiffness in the muscles.

 Decrease recovery time